Christianity in the 1st century: Jewish–Hellenistic background

 In this context of foreign domination, Jewish apocalypticism became widespread.
 Apocalypticism is the belief that God would soon destroy the cosmic forces of evil currently ruling the world and establish an eternal kingdom.
 To accomplish this, God would send a savior figure or messiah.
 Messiah (Hebrew: meshiach) means "anointed" and is used in the Bible to designate Jewish kings and in some cases priests and prophets whose status was symbolized by being anointed with holy anointing oil.

 It can refer to people chosen by God for a specific task, such as the whole Israelite nation (1 Chronicles 16:22; Psalm 105:15) or Cyrus the Great who ended the Babylonian captivity (Isaiah 45:1).
 The term is most associated with King David, to whom God promised an eternal kingdom (2 Samuel 7:11–17).
 After the destruction of David's kingdom and lineage, this promise was reaffirmed by the prophets Isaiah, Jeremiah, and Ezekiel, who foresaw a future Davidic king who would establish and reign over an idealized kingdom.

 In the Second Temple period, there was no consensus on who the messiah would be or what he would do.
-Most commonly, he was imagined to be an Endtimes son of David going about the business of "executing judgment, defeating the enemies of God, reigning over a restored Israel, establishing unending peace".
+Most commonly, he was imagined to be an Endtimes son of David going about the business of "executing judgment, defeating the enemies of God, reigning over a restored Israel, establishing unending peace."
 The messiah was often referred to as "King Messiah" (מלך משיח) or malka meshiḥa in Aramaic.
 Yet, there were other kinds of messianic figures proposed as well—the perfect priest or the celestial Son of Man who brings about the resurrection of the dead and the final judgment.
 The concept has its root in the apocalyptic literature of the 2nd century BC to 1st century BC.

+Demographics

+According to the Book of Acts, within a year of Jesus' death, there were about 5,000 believers (Acts 4:4).
+However, many historians do not believe the numbers given in the Book of Acts.
+(Note: The number of Christians in the book of Acts) They believe that in 60 AD, there were hundreds, but not tens of thousands of Christians.
+At the end of the 1st century AD, they estimate there were 7000–7500 Christians in the whole world.
+(Note: The number of Christians in mainstream history) Bart Ehrman supports the figures of 1000–1500 Christians in 60 AD, and 7000–10000 Christians in 100 AD.
+Keith Hopkins and Christopher Kelly support the figure of 1400 Christians in 50 AD.